Form elements

 How to use buttons

-The GOV.UK Design System suggests using a button to help users carry out an action on a page like starting an application or saving their progress.
+The GOV.UK design system suggests using a button to help users carry out an action on a page like starting an application or saving their progress.

 Write button text in sentence case and describe the action the button performs.
 For example "Save and continue" or "Start now".